 Detroit legacy applicants, or the people applying who have lived in Detroit for 13 of the last 30 years and are low-income applicants, will receive half of the city’s recreational cannabis licenses.
 Applicants who’ve been disproportionately impacted by prohibition also receive up to 75% off on licensing fees and properties the city land bank owns.

-Provisioning centers sell medical marijuana to Michigan residents who have a state-approved medical marijuana patient card.
+While there is a purchase limit in Michigan, provisioning centers sell medical marijuana to Michigan residents who have a state-approved medical marijuana patient card.
 For adult-use marijuana in Michigan, adults who are 21 years of age and older can legally buy, possess, and consume marijuana.

 Is home growing allowed in Michigan?